Souradeep2304/Azure-Templates/Storage Template/README.md

 ### 4. Terraform:

 Use the deploy.tf file inorder to do the deployment using terraform.
 Remember to upload the template1.json file to the directory before executing the commands for terraform.
-After uploading the file and configuring Terraform, use the following sequence of commands:
+After uploading the file and [`configuring Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure), use the following sequence of commands:
  - ```terraform init ```
  -  ```terraform plan ```
  - ``` terraform apply```